m-schaeffler/node-red-my-nodes/node-red-bthome/README.md

 ## ws90 Node

-This node does some additional calculations to get more usefull data from the WS90 weather station.
+This node does additional calulations with the data from an "*Ecowitt WS90 powered by Shelly*" weather station.

+Normally this data is decoded by the `bthome` node.

 Similar calculations are done by the Ecowitt base stations.